 How to Prevent Candidate Drop-offs

-Whether you obtain candidates through job adverts or have a more search-led recruitment strategy, finding great candidates can be challenging.
+Finding great candidates can be challenging if you obtain candidates through job adverts or have a more search-led recruitment strategy.
 These challenges are only made more difficult when hiring for senior-level positions which require a more specific set of skills and experiences.

 Once you have great candidates, you’ll want them to go through the whole recruitment process so they can potentially be hired at the end; however, candidates do occasionally pull out of the recruitment process, setting back recruitment efforts – making it longer and, therefore, more expensive.
 What can you do to prevent it?